ottenwbe/pi-gen-environment/README.md

 ### The cgroups section

 * To enable the cgroup memory, enable __memory__, otherwise leave it out.

+### The packages section

+Installs all custom packages defined in this section.

 ### The wifi section